nthieberger/language-data-node-tools/ontology.md

 ## Property: developer

-The participant developed the methodology or tools that constitute the resource, or that were used to create the resource.
+The developer developed the methodology or tools that constitute the resource, or that were used to create the resource.

 ### Values expected to be one of these types: